Sivamani-18/JS-Courses/README.md

 ```

 ### Object.hasOwnProperty()
 Returns a boolean indicating whether the object has the specified property as its own property (as opposed to inheriting it).
+[Back To Top](#table-of-contents)
 ```javascript
 var person = {
     name: "John"